Ahmedm4x/cliniqx-pro-releases/README.md

 ### v1.1.2
 - ✅ CliniQX Pro — Update

-Prescription Letterhead
+**Prescription Letterhead**
 Prescriptions now print with a professional clinic letterhead — clinic logo in the header, doctor name, phone, and address on the right, and registration number (رقم التسجيل) at the bottom.
 The logo also appears as a subtle watermark in the center of the page.

-Clinic Branding Settings
+**Clinic Branding Settings**
 A new 🏥 Clinic Branding button in the topbar (admin only) lets you set your clinic logo, registration number, phone, and address once — all prescriptions across the clinic, including sub-doctor accounts, will automatically use it without anyone needing to re-enter anything.

-Revenue Protection
+**Revenue Protection**
 Receptionists can no longer delete past appointments from the calendar, preventing accidental removal of completed revenue records.
 Admins and doctors are unaffected.

-Bug Fixes
+**Bug Fixes**

-Fixed prescription edit deleting the original before the user saves — cancelling an edit now safely restores the original Fixed revenue PDF showing entries out of order due to mixed date formats Fixed doctor name appearing as "Doctor" when an admin manually adds a treatment Fixed appointment bookings storing inconsistent date formats causing revenue miscalculations
+- Fixed prescription edit deleting the original before the user saves — cancelling an edit now safely restores the original
+- Fixed revenue PDF showing entries out of order due to mixed date formats
+- Fixed doctor name appearing as "Doctor" when an admin manually adds a treatment
+- Fixed appointment bookings storing inconsistent date formats causing revenue miscalculations

 ### v1.1.1
 - ✅ CliniQX Pro — Bug Fix Release

-Critical Fixes
+**Critical Fixes**

-Fixed prescription data loss — editing a prescription no longer deletes it immediately.
+- Fixed prescription data loss — editing a prescription no longer deletes it immediately.
 The original is only replaced after the user clicks Save.
 Cancelling the edit now safely restores the original.

-Revenue Integrity
+**Revenue Integrity**

-Receptionists can no longer delete past appointments from the calendar, preventing accidental removal of completed revenue records.
+- Receptionists can no longer delete past appointments from the calendar, preventing accidental removal of completed revenue records.
 Admins and doctors are unaffected.
-Fixed PDF revenue report showing entries out of order due to inconsistent date formatting (e.g. 2026-4-10 vs 2026-04-13).
+- Fixed PDF revenue report showing entries out of order due to inconsistent date formatting (e.g. 2026-4-10 vs 2026-04-13).
 All dates are now normalized before sorting, so the report displays correctly from newest to oldest.

-Bug Fixes
+**Bug Fixes**

-Fixed doctor name showing as "Doctor" instead of the actual name when an admin manually adds a treatment to a patient.
+- Fixed doctor name showing as "Doctor" instead of the actual name when an admin manually adds a treatment to a patient.
-Fixed appointment bookings storing unpadded dates (e.g. 2026-4-13) in patient history, which caused revenue entries to be missed or duplicated in monthly calculations.
+- Fixed appointment bookings storing unpadded dates (e.g. 2026-4-13) in patient history, which caused revenue entries to be missed or duplicated in monthly calculations.
-Fixed prescriptions page accumulating duplicate background event listeners each time the page was visited, causing subtle slowdowns over time.
+- Fixed prescriptions page accumulating duplicate background event listeners each time the page was visited, causing subtle slowdowns over time.

 ### v1.1.0
 - ✅ Feature Update

-We’ve introduced several improvements to enhance usability, efficiency, and overall experience:
+We've introduced several improvements to enhance usability, efficiency, and overall experience:

-License Expiry Reminder
-Get notified before your license expires with a warning banner.
+- **License Expiry Reminder** — Get notified before your license expires with a warning banner.
 Access is automatically revoked once the license expires.

-Patient Search in Prescriptions
-Quickly find patients by name instead of scrolling through long dropdown lists.
+- **Patient Search in Prescriptions** — Quickly find patients by name instead of scrolling through long dropdown lists.

-Medication Food Instructions
-Add clear instructions to prescriptions: Before Food, With Food, or After Food.
+- **Medication Food Instructions** — Add clear instructions to prescriptions: Before Food, With Food, or After Food.

-Edit Prescriptions
-Easily update saved prescriptions from both the patient profile and the prescriptions page.
+- **Edit Prescriptions** — Easily update saved prescriptions from both the patient profile and the prescriptions page.

-Add Treatments to Patient Records
-Manually add additional treatments and have revenue updated instantly.
+- **Add Treatments to Patient Records** — Manually add additional treatments and have revenue updated instantly.

-Dynamic Treatment Dropdown
-Appointment treatments now sync automatically with your Price List for better consistency.
+- **Dynamic Treatment Dropdown** — Appointment treatments now sync automatically with your Price List for better consistency.

-Edit Patient Information
-A direct edit button is now available on the Patient Information card for faster updates.
+- **Edit Patient Information** — A direct edit button is now available on the Patient Information card for faster updates.

-Improved Password Access
-The settings icon has been replaced with a clearer lock icon for changing passwords.
+- **Improved Password Access** — The settings icon has been replaced with a clearer lock icon for changing passwords.

-Arabic Support in Prescription Printouts
-Medication table headers now include Arabic for better accessibility.
+- **Arabic Support in Prescription Printouts** — Medication table headers now include Arabic for better accessibility.

 ### v1.0.10
 - ✅ Updated installer and release package